chaoss/website/CHAOSScon/2020NA/event-details.md

 ### CHAOSScon NA 2020 is canceled

 Thank you for your interest in CHAOSScon North America 2020.
-After having discussions with the communnity, we regret to inform that the CHAOSScon North America 2020 was cancelled due to the COVID-19 pandemic.
+After having discussions with the community, we regret to inform that the CHAOSScon North America 2020 was cancelled due to the COVID-19 pandemic.
 We truly appreciate your interest in CHAOSScon.
 We are encouraging people to participate through alternate ways.

 - [CHAOSStube](https://www.youtube.com/c/CHAOSStube)
 - [Twitter](https://twitter.com/CHAOSSproj)